dan-shah/streamlit-grader/README.md

 # AI Assignment Grader

 This Streamlit application uses Google's Generative AI (Gemini) to automate the grading of assignments.
-It compares student submissions against solution PDFs and optional rubrics to provide detailed feedback and grades.
+It compares student submissions against assignment requirements (which include the rubric) and solution PDFs to provide detailed feedback and grades.

 ## Features

+- Upload assignment PDF (includes rubric)
 - Upload solution PDFs
 - Upload student submission PDFs
-- Optional rubric upload
 - Automated grading using Gemini AI
 - Detailed feedback and numerical grades
 - Simple and intuitive interface